 To avoid needing an extension in the future, maintain organized financial records throughout the year.

 Consistent bookkeeping and timely financial reviews can help you stay on top of your finances.
-Not mention it will help you prepare for tax season without the last-minute scramble.
+Not to mention it will help you prepare for tax season without the last-minute scramble.

 Consider watching workshops and tutorials on financial organization to enhance your skills.